dudung/notes/content/posts/25/c/36-js-for-fun-2.md

 {{</* /script/runner */>}}
 ```

-Notice that the use of CSS `display: flex;` combined with `align-items: flex-start;` make it is easier to align elements to top compared to using div.
+Notice that the use of CSS `display: flex;` combined with `align-items: flex-start;` make it is easier to align elements to top of the container compared to using div as container of the button.

 ## refs